makersacademy/chitter-challenge/README.md

 ## Getting started

-In the location of your choice:
+In the location of your choice, in Terminal:

 `git clone git@github.com:alittlecross/chitter-challenge.git`